Gasteria: Taxonomy

-Gasteria is part of the family Asphodelaceae, subfamily Asphodeloideae.
+Gasteria is part of the Gaster family, subfamily Asphodeloideae.
 Closely related genera include Aloe and Haworthia, and the species of these genera are known to hybridise relatively easily with each other.

 Dividing Gasteria into species is extremely difficult, as each plant can be highly variable.
 One plant will look different depending on its location, its soil and its age.
 Young Gasteria plants typically look entirely different from older specimens.
 Usually, young plants have flat, strap-shaped, highly tubercled leaves, in a distichous formation.

 In addition, the species tend to flow into each other in gradual transitions, with many intermediate forms, rather than being cleanly divided into discrete and separate species.
 Lastly, hybrids occur easily and naturally, whenever the range of two species overlap in habitat.
 There is therefore considerable disagreement on how many species exist, with as many as 100 names being listed.

 Taxonomy according to flower morphology

 Using morphology (especially flower structure), a traditional and widely accepted taxonomy was described in 1994 (van Jaarsveld et al.), dividing the genus into 2 sections, 4 series, and 16 species.
 E. J. van Jaarsveld has revised the taxonomy since then and the most recent synoptic review was published in 2007.
 Several new species have been described in recent years, as well.
 Currently the number of accepted species is 29.